 C. Type SMA

 The answer is D. DE-9.
 Now, wait a minute!
-I thought those were DB-9 connectors!
+I thought that was a DB-9 serial port connector?!
 Well, technically no. The “B” refers to the size of the shell, so the older style 25-pin DB-25 connectors could be called that.
 The DB designator just followed along, because they’re used so often for serial ports also.
-The connector in the above image is an example of the DE-9 connector.
+The serial port connector in the above image is an example of the DE-9 connector.

 The remaining three connectors in the question, PL-259, N-Type, and SMA are all center-pin/outer-shield 2 conductor style connectors, specifically made for coaxial cables, like your radio-antenna feed line.